mko-x/docker-nginx-proxy/README.md

 If you have a volume mounted from docker host to container, you can enable **X-Accel** headers to be handled by nginx.
 So if you have a webserver (e.g. [httpd/Apache](http://httpd.apache.org/) or another [nginx](http://nginx.org/)) within the container image, it could be skipped and nginx will serve static files instead.
 That could provide a performance increase possibly - although not in any case.

+It is possible, to serve sensitive files from one provider (e.g. private-cloud) and use another provider (e.g. public-cloud) for non-sensitive files - to create a hybrid cloud.
+Pretty easy an simple from one logical nginx-

 e.g. owncloud with fastcgi -> [fastcgi_param MOD_X_ACCEL_REDIRECT_ENABLED on;](https://doc.owncloud.org/server/5.0/admin_manual/configuration/xsendfile.html)